2011 Advocacy Successes

-Our successes this year are a reflection on the dedicated volunteers who make our advocacy efforts possible.
-Through your visits, calls and emails to legislators, our representatives understand what it is like to live with COPD, to manage a child’s asthma or to care for people living with lung cancer.
-By giving a voice to people living with lung disease, we’ve been able to pass lung-friendly policies.
-We thank you for your continued support, and wish you a happy and healthy new year.
+Our dedicated volunteers and patient advocates play a key role in carrying the message of lung health to our lawmakers.
+Sharing personal stories with lawmakers gives them a perspective on how their policies impact individuals beyond statistics.
+Through your visits, calls and emails, our representatives understand what it is like to live with COPD, to manage a child's asthma or to care for people living with lung cancer.
+Giving a voice to people living with lung disease has made the following successes possible.
 View this information as a printer-friendly PDF here.

 Continuing efforts to clean up power plants

 We continue to lead the charge in cleaning up harmful coal-fired power plant pollution.
-As part of the 50-member Chicago Clean Power Coalition, we worked with Alderman Joe Moore to introduce legislation in the city council to clean up the Fisk and Crawford coal-fired power plants.
+As part of the 50-member Chicago Clean Power Coalition, we worked with Aldermen Joe Moore and Danny Solis in July to introduce legislation in the city council to clean up the Fisk and Crawford coal-fired power plants.
 The plants emit thousands of tons of deadly air pollution every year and cause health problems for nearby residents.
-To date, 16 aldermen have co-sponsored this important legislation, and the ordinance has been assigned to a committee.
-We also joined EPA's federal lawsuit against Midwest Generation to compel the company to stop excess soot emissions and follow Clean Air Act requirements at their plants.
+To date, 34 more aldermen have co-sponsored this important legislation, and the ordinance has been assigned to a committee.

 Speaking out at EPA power plant rule hearing

-In August, our staff and supporters testified in support of a new U.S. EPA rule aimed at cutting coal-fired power plant pollution.
-The rule is designed to cut harmful sulfur dioxide (SO2) and nitrogen oxide (NOx) emissions from coal-fired power plants in 31 states, including Illinois.
-Once implemented, EPA estimates that each year these rules will save more than 14,000 lives and prevent 240,000 asthma attacks and 26,000 hospital and emergency department visits.
-Respiratory Health Association played a key role in bringing clean air advocates and people living with lung disease to the hearing, and we worked with the media to broadcast the importance of these rules.
+In May, our staff and advocates testified in support of a new U.S. EPA rule aimed at cutting toxic coal-fired power plant pollution across the country.
+The Mercury and Air Toxics Standards are designed to cut fine particle pollution - which contains toxic heavy metals such as arsenic, lead and cadmium - from the air we breathe.
+Once implemented, EPA estimates that these rules will save more than 11,000 lives and prevent 130,000 childhood asthma attacks each year.
+Respiratory Health Association played a key role in bringing clean air advocates, medical professionals and people living with lung disease to the hearing, and we worked with the media to broadcast the importance of these rules.

 Cleaning up Metra's pollution